AndrewSamaha/WSBAnalysis/README.md

 ![Figure](figures/num_comments_by_scoreNone.png)
 <Figure size 432x432 with 1 Axes>

 These figures show the relationship between a submission's score and the number of comments it's received.
 The figure seems to show three clusters of data points.
-For now, let's focus on those happening in scores less than 2000, as this seems to be the majority of submissions ---------------------------------------------------------------------------NameError                                 Traceback (most recent call last)<ipython-input-1-09ac2f439ca2> in <module>
+For now, let's focus on those happening in scores less than 2000, as this seems to be the majority of submissions ---------------------------------------------------------------------------TypeError                                 Traceback (most recent call last)<ipython-input-1-09ac2f439ca2> in <module>
 ----> 1 count({'score': {'$lte':2000}})/count()
-NameError: name 'count' is not defined% and it looks like there might be a postive correlation between the two.
+TypeError: count() missing 1 required positional argument: 'query'% and it looks like there might be a postive correlation between the two.

 ![Figure](figures/num_comments_by_score2000.png)
 <Figure size 432x432 with 1 Axes>